By thinking carefully about your water use in the home and changing some water wasting habits, it is easy to save water.

 The good news is that there are many simple things you can do at home and work to reduce our consumption of water.
 As well as helping to secure our water supply both for ourselves and future generations, we also benefit in many other ways.

-- Save money, especially if on a water meter
+- save money, especially if on a water meter

-- Reduce the possibility of water shortages and summer water rationing
+- reduce the possibility of water shortages and summer water rationing

-- Reduce emissions of greenhouse gases responsible for climate change
+- reduce emissions of greenhouse gases responsible for climate change

-- Reduce the amount of energy and chemicals used in the treatment and pumping of water
+- reduce the amount of energy and chemicals used in the treatment and pumping of water

-- Reduce damage to wildlife habitats in wetlands and rivers
+- reduce damage to wildlife habitats in wetlands and rivers

-- Try not to leave the tap running while brushing your teeth, shave or wash your hands, as this can waste up to 5 litres of water per minute.
+- try not to leave the tap running while brushing your teeth, shave or wash your hands, as this can waste up to 5 litres of water per minute.

-- Vegetables and fruit should be washed in a bowl rather than under a running tap and the leftover water can be used for watering house plants.
+- vegetables and fruit should be washed in a bowl rather than under a running tap and the leftover water can be used for watering house plants.

-- Use the minimum amount of water required when you boil the water in saucepans and kettles; that way, you'll save energy as well as water.
+- use the minimum amount of water required when you boil the water in saucepans and kettles; that way, you'll save energy as well as water.

-Consider installing a water butt to collect the rainwater from your roof, rather than wasting treated drinking water on your garden.
+You can also consider installing a water butt to collect the rainwater from your roof, rather than wasting treated drinking water on your garden.
 You could have two or more water butts and link them so that when one is full, the surplus water is diverted into the others.